Starting Friday, hospitals in Texas will be required to ask patient's for their citizenship status

 "It's basically one question on citizenship.
 The hospitals have worked with their staff and have worked with their legal counsel to make sure that they are capturing it appropriately.
 They're fully cooperating with Health and Human Services Commission on how they want this to be reported.
 I think they're still working out some of the logistics associated with that,” he said.

-The state health department has also responded, saying that people should not be discouraged from seeking care because the purpose of this law is only to gather data.
+The state health department has also responded, saying that people should not be discouraged from seeking care because this law is only intended to gather data.

 Hospitals will start gathering this information for the state starting Nov.
 1 and will have to report back that data by March 2025.